William Stevens Fielding: Federal politics

 In 1896, he left provincial politics to become Minister of Finance in the Liberal government of Sir Wilfrid Laurier.
 In 1910, he negotiated a reciprocity or free trade agreement with the United States which led to the government's defeat in the 1911 general election.
 Fielding lost his seat, and became editor of the Daily Telegraph of Montreal.

 First World War

 Fielding supported the Unionist government of Sir Robert Borden during the Conscription Crisis of 1917 and returned to the House of Commons as a Liberal-Unionist member.

 Liberal leadership convention, 1919

 Fielding had widely been seen as Laurier's successor but his split with the party over the conscription issue cost him the 1919 Liberal leadership convention where he lost to William Lyon Mackenzie King by 38 votes.

 Service in Mackenzie King's first Administration

 He served again as Minister of Finance in King's first government formed after the 1921 election.
+Fielding's health began to deteriorate in the years after the election, and while he nominally remained as Finance Minister through King's first parliamentary term, Minister of Trade and Commerce James Robb effectively took over the role from late 1923 onwards.
+King's government fell in September 1925 when parliament unexpectedly voted to reject that year's budget.
+Fielding, recognising that he would likely not survive another full parliamentary term and that his political career was at its end, publicly took responsibility for the rejection of the budget, announcing his resignation as Finance Minister and that he would not seek re-election, saving Robb (who had actually been responsible for getting the budget passed) from having to resign.

 Later life

-He retired from politics in 1925.

 In 1923, Fielding was sworn into the Privy Council of the United Kingdom allowing him to be styled as Right Honourable, a rare privilege among Canadians who have not served as Prime Minister, Governor-General, or Chief Justice of Canada.